Policies Across All 1PD-3PD Courses (updated 7/2/25):

 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: “On my honor, I have neither given nor received unauthorized aid in doing this assignment.”

-Assignments given in courses in the curriculum may be either individual or team assignments.
+Assignments given in courses in the curriculum may be either individual or team assignments and may be either graded or ungraded assignments.
 Faculty will provide descriptions of expectations for each assignment when it is assigned.
+During assessments given in a proctored environment, students are expected to abide by the exam policies outlined below.
 For assignments categorized as individual assignments, it is expected that all work submitted is the original work of the individual student.
 Collaboration with others is not permitted.
 For assignments categorized as team/group assignments, it is expected that all work submitted is the original work of the team/group members submitting the assignment.
-Collaboration with others who are not members of the team/group is not permitted.
+Collaboration with others who are not members of the team/group is not permitted unless explicitly granted by the faculty who authored the assignment.
 Deviations from these expectations are a violation of the UF Honor Code and will be taken seriously.

 Faculty Lectures/Presentations/Course Materials Download Policy